Stefan2142/AutoItPokeGoBot/README.md

 Don't interact with other windows or programs while running the script..just leave it like that;

+If GO Bot doesn't want to accept given coordinates, try changing the separator from '.' to ',';

 # End note:
 If this gets welcomed by the community I could change it to run with both v0.0.4 and v0.0.5.
 Make it run with console arguments, run in background.
 Other suggestions are welcomed too